aude/alias-completion/readme.md

 Motivation
 ----------

-Getting Bash completion for an alias is not trivial.
-That is because Bash does not have a system for automatically doing Bash completion for aliases; it considers the alias an entirely separate command.
+Getting tab completion for a Bash alias is not trivial.
+That is because Bash does not have a system for automatically doing tab completion for aliases;
+Bash considers the alias an entirely separate command.

-As such, the usual approach is that you have to add the Bash completion for your alias yourself.
+As such, the usual approach is that you have to add the tab completion for your Bash alias yourself.

-This project automates the step of finding the Bash completion for the upstream command, and then repurposing it for use with your alias.
+This project automates the step of finding the tab completion specification for the upstream command, and then repurposing it for use with your alias.

 Resources
 ---------